sauloZzz/helloWorld/README.md

-# 👋 Hello World in Java
+# 👋 Hello World Interactive Program (Java)

-This is my very first Java project — a simple program that prints the classic **"Hello World"** message to the console.
+This project is a simple **Java console application** that not only prints the traditional “Hello World” message but also interacts with the user by asking for their name, age, and gender.
-It marks the beginning of my journey as a backend developer ☕🚀
+It’s a small step, but a meaningful one in learning how to handle **user input** and basic console output in Java ☕.

 ---

 ## 🧠 About the Project

-The **Hello World** program is often the first step in learning any programming language.
-It helps confirm that your environment is set up correctly and that you can compile and run code successfully.
+The goal of this project is to understand:
+- How to display messages on the console
+- How to receive input from the user using `Scanner`
+- How to combine and display that information dynamically

 ---

 ## 🧩 Technologies Used

-- **Java 17** (or your installed version)
+- **Java 17** (or later)
 - **JDK** (Java Development Kit)
-- **IDE**: IntelliJ IDEA / VS Code / Eclipse (optional)
+- **IDE**: IntelliJ IDEA / VS Code / Eclipse / NetBeans (any works)

 ---